SEKOIA-IO/documentation/docs/getting_started/manage_users.md

 !!! note
 MSSP community
-    - A user added on Main MSSP community will have the same role and permissions associated on all sub-communities
+    - A user added on Main MSSP community will have the same role and permissions applied on all sub-communities
+    tip:    You may add minimal roles on Main MSSP community and add extended role on sub-community needed

     - Role set to a user directly on a sub-community is independent from other communities.
     Therefore a user can be set with different roles in different communities.

 ## Create custom roles